sjcoope/google-calendar-analyser/README.md

 - Add tslinting
 - Set-up scanning in sonarcloud
 - Better and more flexible mocking of GoogleAppScript objects - mock via another library and populate data via faker??

+# Issues

+Issue#1 - Cannot test CalendarEvent.getMyStatus() as this refers to GoogleAppsScript.Calendar.GuestStatus which I can't reference as the
+    GoogleAppsScript typing is global and hence not 'importable' into this test.
+I've tried defining my own types that declare modules that can be imported but can't seem to get it to work.
+Also tried overriding global in mocha test but had issues matching types.
+Have spent enough time on it so deferring!